QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 3. Refresh the Applications list for the AppVM.
 In the Qubes Menu for the **AppVM*** launch the Qube Settings.
-Then go to the Applicaitons tab and click "Refresh Applications"
+Then go to the Applications tab and click "Refresh Applications"

-The refresh will take a few minutes, but after it's complete the Snap app will appear in the AppVM's list of availble applications.
-At this point the snap will be persistant within the AppVM and will receive updates when the AppVM is running.
+The refresh will take a few minutes; after it's complete the Snap app will appear in the AppVM's list of available applications.
+At this point the snap will be persistent within the AppVM and will receive updates when the AppVM is running.

 [domUs]: /doc/glossary/#domu